 This course is an excellent opportunity for drama students, drama teachers, professional actors and directors to develop skills that are fundamental in any performance setting.
 It is particularly useful for actors, students and theatre practitioners interested in improvisation, comedy, devising and physical approach to characterisation.

-Participants will have the opportunity to focus on different aspects of actor training.
+You'lll have the opportunity to focus on different aspects of actor training.
 Techniques studied will comprise body awareness, improvisation, stagecraft, slapstick, stock characterisation and half-mask technique.

 (Please wear comfortable clothing suitable for physical activity).

-One day a week for three sessions
+One day a week for three weeks

 |Day and time||